 So whether you’re a newb that’s been lifting for four weeks, or a seasoned novice with years of experience under your weight belt, here are 5 proven methods for improving your deadlift.

-The first, and most obvious way of improving your deadlift is to increase the volume or frequency with which you deadlift.
+The first, and most obvious way to increase your deadlift is to increase the volume or frequency with which you deadlift.
 Weightlifting is a sport, and just like any other sport, if you want to improve at something, you’ll probably want to do it more often.

 Think about it: if you were a quarterback, and wanted to perfect your throws, you’d probably spend as much time throwing with accuracy as you could.
 Weightlifting is no different.
 If you want to improve a specific lift, deadlifts included, you’ll have to do them more often.

 It seems obvious, but many of us forget this simple point: you can only deadlift the amount of weight that your hands can hold.
-If you’re maxing out your lifts, and find your grip is slipping, you may have found the weak point in the chain.
+If you’re maxing out your lifts, and find your grip is slipping, grip weakness may be the weak point in your chain.